-As a Boy Scout in Troop 858, you are in for great fun, adventure, friendship and camping!
+As a scout in Troop 858, you are in for great fun, adventure, friendship and camping!
 You will learn outdoor skills including building fires, handling an axe and knife, compass navigation, cooking, hiking, nature study and first aid.
 You will soon feel at home in the wilderness as you complete the trek to First Class rank with your patrol.
 Achieving First Class marks the beginning of your trek to Eagle Scout.
 On your trek to Eagle, you will explore more exciting hobbies and hone your life skills by earning merit badges and serving others.
 You will also step up as a troop leader and pass along your knowledge and skills to the new scouts that follow in your footsteps.

 Troop meetings are normally held on Sunday afternoons.
 The uniform is Class "A" unless otherwise designated.
 Scouts should try to attend every meeting and come prepared with the Boy Scout Handbook, merit badge class materials, etc.